-Nursing mothers will be provided with a private place, other than a bathroom, in each school district building in which a nursing mother spends her working or school day.
+Nursing mothers will be provided with a private place, other than a bathroom, in each school district building in which a nursing mother spends the working or school day.
 The nursing area:

 - 1. May be temporary or permanent. - 2.
-Shall be shielded from view and free from intrusion by other persons, including without limitation other staff or students;

-- 3. Shall be within a reasonable walk to the nursing mother's work-station or classroom unless otherwise agreed by the nursing mother; - 4.
-Have at a minimum an electrical outlet and a chair if feasible; - 5. [items 5 is optional, delete/modify as desired] Will have a District provided, hospital grade lactation pump for shared use; - 6.
-Have a sink with running water if feasible, or be in proximity to one; - 7.
-Have a refrigerator for breast milk storage if feasible, or be in proximity to one; and - 8.
-Shall be cleaned regularly by District staff assigned to that duty. - E. Nursing Mother Responsibilities.
+Shall be shielded from view and free from intrusion by other persons, including without limitation other staff or students; - 3.
+Shall be within a reasonable walk to the nursing mother's work-station or classroom unless otherwise agreed by the nursing mother; - 4.
+Have at a minimum an electrical outlet and a chair if feasible; - 5.
+Have a sink with running water if feasible, or be in proximity to one;

+- 6. Have a refrigerator for breast milk storage if feasible, or be in proximity to one; and - 7.
+Shall be cleaned regularly by District staff assigned to that duty.

+E. Nursing Mother Responsibilities.